 And the Hero10 Black also competes with many interchangeable lens cameras on image quality.
 But if video is your primary concern, well, bigger isn’t always better.

 GoPro vs DSLR vs Mirrorless: Video Quality

 Like shooting still images, with video the system that will best serve your needs really depends on the subject you want to shoot.
 However, the GoPro’s size and some of the advanced features introduced in the Hero5 Black onwards will likely make it the better choice.

 This may sound like heresy if you’ve been shooting with a DSLR or mirrorless camera for some time now, but hear us out!

 Let’s simply work through a list of things every videographer should consider before a shoot, and we’re pretty sure you’ll agree that a GoPro is the better option for video over a DSLR, and possibly even a mirrorless camera.

-You only need to glance at a DSLR and a GoPro side by side to get a sense of just how much smaller and lighter the GoPro is.
+You only need to glance at a GoPro vs DSLR side by side to get a sense of just how much smaller and lighter the GoPro is.
 And it’s the same when you compare the action camera to a mirrorless option.
 However, to be fair to interchangeable lens cameras, they are also quite a bit smaller than standard pro camcorders.
 So they are quite versatile tools, as well, just not as flexible as a GoPro.

 A GoPro camera allows you to shoot from vantage points and places where you’ve quite likely never filmed before.
 Their body shape has changed a little over the years, but on the whole, their small size has opened up a whole new world of creative possibilities for videographers who tether them to Frisbees, arrows, dogs… the possibilities are endless.